renpy/renpy/sphinx/source/screen_python.rst

     some or all of the methods, and set the value of the default field.

+    .. field:: editable

+        If true, this field is editable at all.

     .. field:: default

-        If true, this method is eligible to be editable by default.
+        If true, the input is eligible to be editable by default.
+(That is, it may be given the caret when the screen is shown.)

     .. method:: get_text(self)